divyatewari19/tmdb-test/README.md

 This project is a React application that integrates with the TMDB API to display today's trending films and TV shows.
 The app is written in TypeScript for type safety and enhanced development experience.

+### Demo Application

+Live application can be viewed on https://tmdb-test-flax.vercel.app/

 ### Features

 - **Home Page**: Displays trending films and TV shows in two separate rails.